Shenandoah County, Virginia: History

-The Senedos, possibly an Iroquoian group, are thought to have occupied the area at one time, until they were said to have been slaughtered by the Catawba in the latter 17th century.
-The name of the Valley, and of the County, is most likely connected with this Native American group.
-It has also been attributed to General George Washington naming it in honor of John Skenandoa, an Oneida chief from New York who helped gain support of Oneida and Tuscarora warriors to aid the rebel colonists during the American Revolutionary War.
+George Washington named the river, valley and county Shenandoah in honor of John Skenandoa, a Christian Oneida chief from New York who helped gain the support of Oneida and Tuscarora warriors to aid the Americans during the American Revolutionary War.
+This included helping the Americans survive at Valley Forge.

 Colonial Governor Gooch formally purchased the entire Shenandoah Valley from the Six Nations of the Iroquois by the Treaty of Lancaster in 1744.
 The Iroquois had controlled the valley as a hunting ground, but European settlement had begun by that time.
-During Pontiac's War (1763–1766), Shawnee efforts to repel the white intruders reached as far east as the current county.
+During Pontiac's War (1763–1766), Shawnee efforts to repel the Europeans reached as far east as the current county.

 The county was established in 1772 as 'Dunmore County' for Virginia Colonial Governor John Murray, 4th Earl of Dunmore.
 Woodstock was designated the county seat.
 Dunmore was Virginia's last royal governor, and was forced from office during the American Revolution.
-During the war (1778), the rebels renamed the county 'Shenandoah'.
+During the war (1778), the county was renamed 'Shenandoah.'

+George Washington was a member of the Virginia House of Burgesses representing Frederick County, Virginia from 1758 to 1765 which included the Woodstock area until 1772.
+The new village of Woodstock was established by law in 1761.
+Washington sponsored the act, and named the town Woodstock at that time.
+George Washington also named Shenandoah Valley, the Shenandoah River, and Shenandoah County.
+He named these places after the Christian Oneida chief John Skenandoa who helped Americans survive during the American Revolution including at Valley Forge.

+The Town of Woodstock's website notes that it was established by charter in March 1761 as a part of what was then Frederick County.
+The town was originally formed by a land grant from Lord Fairfax, and named after its founder, Jacob Miller as Muellerstadt (Miller Town) in 1752.
+It was renamed Woodstock when the town's charter was sponsored by George Washington in Virginia's House of Burgesses.
+The Town of Woodstock has been the County Seat of Shenandoah County since the county's formation in 1772.

-During the Civil War, the Battle of New Market took place in the county on 15 May 1864.
+During the Civil War, the Battle of New Market took place in the county on May 15, 1864.